Blog

 the weather changes the water in your pool.
 3 image of a pool with clear water, weather changes.

-Sun and UV impact on pool water
+The impact of sunlight and UV rays on water

 In summer, ultra-violet rays, which are very powerful due to the proximity of the sun, modify water quality and the action of certain chemicals.
 That's why, in high season, the quality of water filtration is essential to slow down these changes and consume fewer chemicals.
 When your pool is heavily exposed to UV rays, the water is affected in several ways: